NASA-IMPACT/data_share/README.md

 *You can find the example notebook [here](/examples/url_generator.ipynb)*

-You can download the files from: `s3://impact-datashare/hld --no-sign-request`.
-You will need an AWS account to download the data.
+You can download the files using: `aws s3 cp --recursive s3://impact-datashare/hld . --no-sign-request`.

 ### Cloud Streets